rladies-got/02meet_visualisation_p1/README.md

 This repository stores the script, the data, and its description for the meetup on the foundations of data visualisation in R, which is the first part of a two-meeting seriess devoted to visualisation packages and techniques in R.

-To download the zippend folder you need to press the green button "Clone or download" above.
+To download the zippend folder together with this description you can press the green button "Clone or download" above.

 ## Speakers